Iterative Refinement

 Euclid Mission: Large-Scale Structure Asymmetries

-Predicted asymmetries in galaxy distribution at scales >100 Mpc with specific angular patterns
+Predicted asymmetries in galaxy distribution at scales greater than 100 Mpc with specific angular patterns derived from information density gradient equations.

 Documented 2024 · Ongoing 2025–2026